 If your trip is last minute, it may be good to sort out your bag and restock anything you’re missing like pocket tissues, painkillers or hand sanitiser.

 10. Organise Your Music

 I have an ever growing list of recommended albums to download but I rarely make the time to thoroughly delve in and listen.
-One of my favourite airport activities is to research new music, download albums I like for offline listening and removing previously downloaded albums that I no longer listen to (again saving some of my phone memory).
+One of my favourite things to do at the airport is to research new music, download albums or playlist I like for offline listening and removing previously downloaded albums that I no longer listen to (again saving some of my phone memory).

 Best of all, you have hours on the plane to give the new tunes your full attention.